null Skip to main content

 The "18T" in this potentiometer refers to the number of "teeth" around the shaft.
 Each one helps to grip the inside of a 18T or 36T knurled shaft knob, which features corresponding teeth.

-The diameter of the 18T knurled shaft pot is 6.0mm.
+The diameter of the 18T knurled shaft pot is usually 6.0mm.

 Get "close enough": Can I use a smooth shaft knob on a knurled shaft pot?